Holzschneider/ping/README.md

 - **Trail Effect**: The ball leaves a visual trail as it moves across the screen
 - **Boundary Collision**: The ball bounces off the top and bottom walls
 - **Auto Reset**: The ball automatically resets to the center after each point

+### Multiplayer Mode

+#### Setting Up a Multiplayer Game

+1. **Host Player**:
+   - Open the game in your browser
+   - Click "INVITE PLAYER" button
+   - The invite link will be copied to your clipboard
+   - Share this link with your friend
+   - The game will automatically start when your friend connects

+2. **Joining Player**:
+   - Click on the invite link shared by the host
+   - You'll automatically connect to the host's game
+   - The game will start immediately upon connection
+   - You'll control the right paddle, host controls the left paddle

+#### Multiplayer Features

+- **Real-time Synchronization**: Ball position, scores, and paddle movements are synchronized in real-time
+- **Pause/Resume**: Either player can pause the game by clicking on the game area, and it will pause for both players
+- **Player Roles**:
+  - Host (left paddle): Runs the game logic and physics
+  - Client (right paddle): Sends paddle position to host and receives game state
+- **Spectator Mode**: If additional players join a full game, they become spectators and can watch the match
+- **Connection Status**: The game displays current connection status and handles disconnections gracefully
+- **Exit Functionality**: Players can exit multiplayer games and return to single-player mode

+#### Multiplayer Controls

+- **Mouse Movement**: Control your paddle by moving the mouse up and down
+- **Pause/Resume**: Click anywhere on the game canvas to pause/resume (synchronized for both players)
+- **Exit Game**: Use the pause menu to exit and return to the main screen

+#### Technical Notes

+- Uses WebRTC peer-to-peer connections via PeerJS for low-latency gameplay
+- No server required - direct browser-to-browser communication
+- Host player runs the authoritative game simulation
+- Automatic reconnection attempts if connection is lost
+- Works across different networks and devices

 ## Technical Details